holoviz/lumen/README.md

 The library is organized into a small number of simply object types including:

-* `Source`: A `Source` object provides any number of variables along with associated indexes from some data source.
-Additionally it also returns a schema describing the data.
+* `Source`: A `Source` object can provide one or more tables along with a JSON schema describing the columns or fields in the tables.
-* `Filter`: A `Filter` object filters the data along any of the indexes.
+* `Filter`: A `Filter` can filter the data along any field.
-* `View`: A `View` takes the queried data for a variable and visualizes it as a Panel object.
+* `View`: A `View` queries a table from one of the sources and visualizes it in some form, e.g. as an indicator, plot or table.
-* `Transform`: A `Transform` can apply arbitrary transformation on the queried data.
+* `Transform`: A `Transform` can apply arbitrary transformation on the tables before it is given to the `View`.

-The information that feeds the filters and views are queried from a `Source` object.
-The `Source` should return any number of variables with associated indexes:
+The tables that feed the filters, transforms and views are queried from a `Source` object.
+The `Source` may return any number of tables which can contain any number of fields and rows.

-* `variable`: A `variable` is some quantitity that is being visualized.
-* `index`: An `index` is a variable that can be filtered on usually using a widget or by specifying a constant in the dashboard specification.

 The main `Source` types provided by Lumen include: